Moco: A Learnable Meta Optimizer for Combinatorial Optimization: Experiments

+Results on the TSP are shown in Table \ref*{tab:tsp_main}. \textsc{Moco} outperforms related methods that also construct from heatmaps, such as Dimes, DeepACO, Difusco and T2T on solution quality.
+Among methods that construct with neural networks we also outperform the Pointerformer and Pomo with and without additional Tree and Active Search in terms of solution quality.
+Only the BQ-Transformer achieves better solution quality.
+Its training however relies on supervised learning from LKH solutions which strongly limits the applicability to other problems.

-Table \ref*{tab:mis_main} shows the results of our MIS experiments.
-We can see that we significantly outperform other learning-based approaches and reduce the optimality gap on the smaller set of ER graphs to just $0.04\%$.
-On the ER-[9000-11000], we rely on the generalization performance of the model trained on smaller graphs.
-The large graphs have a significant distributional shift to the smaller ones, since the edge connection probability is reduced from $p=0.15$ to $p=0.02$ and the graphs are an order of magnitude larger.
-Despite this fact, we still achieve a significantly better gap than other learning based approaches.
-Our method is run with $K=500,200$, $b=128,32$ and $M=32$ for the ER-[700-800] and ER-[9000-11000], respectively.
+Table \ref*{tab:mis_main} shows the results of our MIS experiments. \textsc{Moco} significantly outperforms other learning-based approaches on the smaller ER graphs, reducing the optimality gap to $0.85\%$.
+On the ER-[9000-11000], we cannot train \textsc{Moco} with our hardware budget given the graph sizes.
+Thus, we rely on the generalization performance of the model trained on ER-[700-800].
+Despite the distributional shift, due to the large graphs being an order of magnitude larger and having a reduced edge connection probability (from $p=0.15$ to $p=0.02$), we still achieve a low gap of 4.64\%.
+For the SATLIB dataset, all methods are close together, with our method achieving the lowest gap among the non supervised models.
+Results could be further improved by finetuning the model on $K=200$.

+A limitation of \textsc{Moco} on the large-scale MIS graphs is the runtime.
+For problems with many decision variables and construction steps, the computation of the policy gradient dominates, and the procedure becomes slow.
+However, this can be mitigated by not constructing entire solutions at every step, but similar to LNS strategies, fixing a subset of decision variables based on the current best solution and only optimizing $\theta$ over the remaining ones.
+This would reduce both the number of variables the gradient is computed over and the number of steps needed to construct a solution.
+Additionally, such localized optimization might even improve solution quality further.
+We leave this for future work.

+In \cref{tab:hybrid}, we compare to hybrid approaches that combine learning-based methods with traditional heuristics such as local search, large neighborhood search or decomposition.
+For \textsc{Moco} we consider a simple hybrid method, that runs a 2-opt after construction, similar to \cite{Ye2023.DeepACOa}.
+Note that we use a naive CPU implementation and runtime can be improved by also parallelizing this operation on the GPU.